drac94/pygql-boilerplate/README.md

 ## Unit Tests
 To run the unit tets, create an empty database, duplicate the `.env` file and rename it to `.env.test`, then replace the POSTGRES_DB variable with the name of your test database.

+> IMPORTANT: Running the test command without doing the previous step or running pytest standalone will clear your main database.

 Now, run the next command
 ```